Kinds of Schools

 Whimsical/iStockPhotos

-As someone who has taught a variety of subjects and served as a deputy director in a private school, I can only imagine what it must be like to run a global educational system like the Department of Defence Schools (DoDEA).
-Let's look at some key aspects of these schools.
+As someone who has taught various subjects and served as a deputy director in a private school, I can only imagine what it must be like to run a global educational system like the Department of Defence Schools (DoDEA).
+Let's look at the teacher qualifications, how much the tuitions, and costs, and how the schools are accredited.

 The Department of Defense Schools trace their roots to the aftermath of World War II.
 In 1946, the Department of the Army established the first schools for dependents of service people in occupied Germany, Austria, and Japan.
 These schools served children of American military personnel stationed abroad.
 Initially, the Army, Navy, and Air Force operated their schools separately.